 While paying off student debt is notoriously stressful, this can be amplified by dealing with multiple student loan lenders on a regular basis.
 Not only can multiple loan payments add up and eat away at your income, but they can quickly become a source of mental stress, with bills piling up and the process of multiple monthly payments eating away at your time.

 So, what is a borrower to do when the task of paying different lenders each month becomes a burden that seems too much to bear?
+Read on to learn more about student loan consolidation vs refinancing.

 How to consolidate student debt